soong-lee/disaster-or-not/README.md

 ### 1. Data Preprocessing

 1. The text column is combined with location and keyword columns to make a combined text column to feed to NLP model.
-2. Since there is a data imbalance as seen in the EDA section (negative tweets: 4342, positive tweets: 3271), the positive tweets were oversampled by randomly selecting duplicate 1071 tweets from itself.
+2. Since there is a data imbalance (negative tweets: 4342, positive tweets: 3271), the positive tweets were oversampled by randomly selecting duplicate 1071 tweets from itself.
 3. Empty cells in location and keyword columns were replaced with a string "NA".
 This is a unique word, so that it can be distinguished from all the other words.
 4. To use BERT, special tokens were added at the beginning ("[CLS] ") and end (" [SEP]") of each sentence for BERT to work properly.
 5. To use in BERT model, attention masks were created by converting each token to 1 and leaving 0's untouched.